CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/pipeline/primitive_transfer_table1.md

 # 📘 **Primitive Transfer Table (Compressed Hybrid Edition)**
 **Path‑A Pipeline: InB → IIInB → IE → CE → TPU → SOB → SROB → CnOB → SmOB → WrdNm → ISc → SSG → STPX → DCB → RB**

+## Path A – Bounded Semantics Requirement

+Path A primitives are semantic, but only within bounded scope.
+Each primitive must perform the meaning work inherent to its primary job, and no more.
+Meaning in Path A is not forbidden; it is constrained, localized, and explicitly recorded.

+### Core Principle
+Every primitive in Path A operates under domain‑specific semantic assumptions required to perform its function (normalization, segmentation, routing, clarification, repair, naming, classification, update, join, constraint extraction, cue extraction, etc.).
+These assumptions must be:
+- recognized,
+- bounded to the primitive’s domain,
+- explicitly defined in the primitive’s transfer function,
+- recorded in TP fields for downstream use,
+- deterministic and replay‑safe.

+Path A primitives do **not** hunt for meaning or perform global interpretation.
+They simply acknowledge that their structural operations inherently rely on semantic assumptions, and they record those assumptions so downstream primitives do not need to reconstruct them.

+### Why Bounded Semantics Are Required
+Meaning is subjective, probabilistic, and distributed.
+If meaning were restricted only to “meaning primitives,” those primitives would become overloaded, forced to replicate semantic work that upstream primitives already implicitly performed.
+Downstream primitives often operate in different semantic domains (conceptual, unification, extraction, stability), making reconstruction unreliable and domain‑inappropriate.

+Bounded semantics distributes interpretation across the pipeline in a way that mirrors natural cognition: surface → lexical → structural → routing → update → conceptual → extraction → stability.
+Each primitive contributes only the meaning appropriate to its role.

+### Invariants for Bounded Semantics
+All Path A primitives must satisfy:

+1. **Domain‑Bound Semantics**
+   Semantic effects must remain strictly within the primitive’s defined domain.

+2. **Explicit Recording**
+   All semantic assumptions required for the primitive’s job must be written into TP fields; no hidden semantics.

+3. **Determinism & Replay Safety**
+   All semantic effects must be deterministic, auditable, and replay‑safe.

+4. **No Unbounded or Inferential Semantics**
+   No primitive may perform global interpretation, inference, or meaning expansion beyond its domain.

+5. **Downstream Compatibility**
+   Downstream primitives may rely on upstream recorded semantics and must not be forced to reconstruct meaning from scratch.

+### Architectural Outcome
+Path A is not “structure‑only.”
+Path A is **structure + bounded meaning**, producing a deterministic, domain‑layered, replay‑safe TP ready for stability (COB/CST) and meaning‑layer progression.

 ---

 # **1. Pipeline Summary Table (Ultra‑Compressed)**